the-ozet/the-ozet.github.io/_videos/oort-prologue.md

 videoid: NkZbwp7bs_g
 ---

-OoRT Prologue, a theatrical-musical ritual, portrays the role of the Cousins of Village 4 in maintaining the fragile gift economy of OZET's 22nd Generation.
+OoRT Prologue is a theatrical-musical ritual based on Village 4's attempts to maintain the fragile gift economy of OZET's 22nd Generation.
 Onions, beets, plum brandy, sheep.